mada360/Chrono-Lux/Final Report/Sections/DevelopmentStages.md

 ### Problem Analysis

 Through my competitor analysis it is clear there is little competition for smart-device connected alarm applications and with the increase in smart-device popularity I feel there is a market for such an application.
-The problems with existing alarm applications can be attributed to their functionality, in some cases the amount of functionality can be overwhelming in the case of *Sleep as Android* I feel there are just far to many features and this produces are cluttered experience.
+The problems with existing alarm applications can be attributed to their functionality, in some cases the amount of functionality can be overwhelming in the case of *Sleep as Android* I feel there are just far to many features and this produces a cluttered experience.

 By focusing on a small amount of features such as how Wakie focuses on an alarm with a chat, I intend to make a clean and simple app that is familiar to the material design guidelines for the Android platform to make my app blend seamlessly.